 Can DoNotPay Do Anything About Robocalls?

 DoNotPay offers an opportunity for perfect robocall revenge.
-You can get up to $3,000 with the help of the DoNotPay virtual legal team by making a robocall lawsuit.
 The process is super simple.
 Here’s what you should do:

-- Log on DoNotPay via your web browser as soon as you receive a robocall
+- Log on DoNotPay via your as soon as you receive a robocall

 - Choose RoboRevenge from the menu

 - Provide card details to the caller (at some point they will undoubtedly ask for them)

 - Wait for the transaction to be attempted so that DoNotPay can get a hold of the caller’s information

 - DoNotPay will draft and send a demand letter to the robocaller using their details from the payment network